 Upon registration, I completed some questions to confirm accreditation and other details.
-I received a welcome email with some introductory information, and an opportunity to speak directly with the YieldStreet team.
+I received a welcome email with some introductory information and an opportunity to speak directly with the YieldStreet team.

 I didn't have any time to connect for the intake call but was ready to invest in open offerings within 2-3 days.

-Unfortunately, the investment process and my first experience with YieldStreet was not that positive.
+Unfortunately, the investment process and my first experience with YieldStreet were not that positive.
 They pre-announced an investment opportunity that I was very interested in, which was launching the following day at a specific time.

 This was a very frustrating initial experience, especially since things went a lot more smoothly on PeerStreet.
 I sent them an e-mail expressing my frustration.
 Within 24 hours, they had issued an e-mail to all investors that tried to access the opportunity apologizing for the technical issues.